Creating a Multi-Platform CocosSharp Project

-First, we'll add CocosSharp to Xamarin Studio.
-If running on a Mac, select Xamarin Studio > Add-in Manager... .
+First, we'll add CocosSharp to Visual Studio for Mac.
+If running on a Mac, select Visual Studio for Mac > Add-in Manager... .
 If running on Windows, select Tools > Add-in Manager... .
 Click the Gallery tab, expand the CocosSharp item, select CocosSharp project templates, and finally click Install... .

 Creating a New Solution

 Now that CocosSharp is installed, we’ll create a solution.
-In Xamarin Studio, select File > New > Solution....
-Select the* App option under the *Cross-platform section, select CocosSharp empty project, and then click Next:
+In Visual Studio for Mac, select File > New > Solution....
+Select the App option under the Cross-platform section, select CocosSharp empty project, and then click Next:

 Enter the name BouncingGame for the Project Name, then click Create:

-Once the project has been created and Xamarin Studio, we can compile and run it to view an gray background:
+Once the project has been created and Visual Studio for Mac, we can compile and run it to view an gray background:

 The default CocosSharp project includes classes specific to iOS and Android for setting up a

 CCGameView, which is used to start CocosSharp.
 The

 CCGameView instance is created in a platform-specific way: the iOS project creates the

 Main.storyboard file, while Android creates the